matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/21 Maintenance Testing.md

 # Maintenance Testing

 * Testing the changes to an operational system or the impact of a changed environment on an operational system
-* Changes are inevitable and include:
+* Changes are inevitable & include:
   * Corrective - Fixes of defects
   * Adaptive to changes in the environment
   * Preserve or improve non-functional quality aspects such as: